 COME AND SEE FOR YOURSELF

-This resource is used by the RE co-ordinator to give staff the opportunity for reflection, sharing and discussion.
+This resource is used to give staff the opportunity for reflection, sharing and discussion.

 At St Edmund’s we integrate this short reflection into the regular Staff meeting.
 This means that all staff are able to spend the time in reflection and prayer together.